©Courtesy Aida Muluneh, Ethiopia and David Knut Projects, The Departure, 2016, Ethiopia

 How is the report shared and disseminated?

-International, regional and national launches are organized in all world regions.
+International, regional and national launches are organized around the world.

-The Global Report is published in French and English, and, subject to extra-budgetary funding, translated into a variety of other languages.
+The Global Report is published in English and French, and subject to extra-budgetary funding, is also translated into a variety of additional languages

-The Report’s findings are also shared during ministerial meetings, international academic conferences, training courses for capacity-building and in seminars involving governments, donors, NGOs, researchers and civil society.
+The Report’s findings are also shared during ministerial meetings, international academic conferences, capacity-building training sessions, and in seminars led by NGOs, researchers and civil society.
 They are also disseminated through the media and social networks.

 "We need, more than ever, the 2005 Convention as a framework: to build policies that promote artistic freedoms and to nurture, protect and championthe creativity that makes us human.